 70. Training of disciplined services invariably includes reference to human rights.
-The Immigration Department, the Customs and Exercise Department and the CSD have incorporated lectures on the HKBORO and gender-related trainings into their regular inservice and training programmes for new recruits.
-Human rights and equality principles are part of the foundation training for the Police Force's new recruits and probationary inspectors.
+The Immigration Department, the Customs and Excise Department and the CSD have incorporated lectures on the relevant human rights treaties (such as the CAT), Basic Law, HKBORO, equal opportunities, and gender-related issues into their regular in-service and training programmes for new recruits.
+Human rights and equality principles are part of the foundation training for the Police's new recruits and probationary inspectors.
 The continued training programmes for in-service officers also cover these topics.